Skip to main content

 • The Department of Drama, Theatre and Dance has rehearsal rooms bookable outside of class time to develop your work at your convenience.

-• The Department of Media Arts has edit suites and some computer rooms in the Williams Building which are available to students at all times.
+• The Department of Media Arts has edit suites, computer rooms and a social space in the Williams Building which are available to students at all times.
+Equipment can be booked in advance and borrowed from the kit store 24 hours a day, seven days a week so that commuting students can work around their schedules.

-• We have recorded lecture materials (pre-recorded, or following the lecture), which are especially helpful if you do have lectures and seminars spread out across several days.
+• We have recorded lecture materials (pre-recorded, or available following the lecture), which are especially helpful if you have lectures and seminars spread out across several days.

 • Consistent practice across the departments in the School of Life Sciences and the Environment is the offering of all individual staff/student meetings (start/end of term, dissertation supervision etc) as online rather than face to face if you prefer it and it's more convenient.
 This means that you don't need to attend non-timetabled but compulsory activities in person.